-HLTH 13 Nutrition and Life Fitness 3 units 54 lecture hours
+Nutrition and Life Fitness HLTH 13 3 Units

 The analysis and evaluation of current practices and theories regarding nutrition and exercise and their relationship to weight control and physical fitness.
 Individualized exercise prescription, and nutritional analysis will be completed by each student.
 (L)